Charles E W Bean, Diaries, AWM38 3DRL 606/10/1 - June - September 1915 - Part 8

 best looking man in camp, a big fair haired exceptionally

-handsome savvy English boy.
+handsome sunny English boy.

 Bazley got back this morning.
 He says